jenpetsmit/STAT_Tool/STAT_Tool.md

 ![Screenshot of Path](images/path.png)

 ## Querying the Smaller DB (DBSS)
-For those running the smaller DBSS file, you will need to request a Taxonomy list (tax_list.) for your taxonomy by emailing [sra@ncbi.nlm.nih.gov](sra@ncbi.nlm.nih.gov).
+Before you can query DBSS, you need to request a Taxonomy list (tax_list.) for your taxonomy by emailing [sra@ncbi.nlm.nih.gov](sra@ncbi.nlm.nih.gov).
 Save the Taxonomy list to your SRC directory.

-**Example: Coronaviridae.tax_list**
+For this example, the Coronaviridae Tax List is available for download.

-You can use the coronaviridae.tax_list file and the sample fasta file saved here:
+The coronaviridae.tax_list file and the sample fasta file are saved here:
 ```
   SRC/ngs-tools/tools/tax/examples/example_data
 ```